-Rename the Palandt!“ – An introduction
+Rename the Palandt! – An introduction

-The initiative „Rename The Palandt!“ is a group of young lawyers from all over Germany with different professional and political backgrounds, dedicated to effect a name change of the “Palandt” – the most prominent and probably economically most successful German commentary on civil law, which just recently celebrated its 77th edition in the publishing house C.H.
-Beck Munich.
+“Palandt umbenennen” (engl.: “Rename the Palandt”) is an initiative of young lawyers from all over Germany with different professional and political backgrounds, dedicated to effect a name change of the Palandt – the most prominent and probably economically most successful German commentary on civil law, by the publishing house C.H.
+Beck in Munich.
 It is ubiquitous in every law firm, courtroom and university library.
 Moreover, every German law clerk is obliged to use the Palandt in their second state examination.

-I. About the genesis of the “Palandt”
+I. The genesis of the Palandt

-Let us begin with a glimpse at the genesis of the “Palandt”: Since when does this book exist and how did it get its name?
+Let us begin with taking a closer look at the genesis of the Palandt: Since when does this book exist and how did it get its name?

-The purchase turned out to highly profitable for Beck, who through the acquisition of Liebmann’s Short Commentary could significantly bolster his hitherto struggling portfolio of legal commentaries.
-Although this cannot be solely attributed to the purchase of Liebmann’s publishing company the balance sheet totals doubled between 1933 and 1945 and net profit climbed by more than thirty five per cent!
-Written by Loening/Basch/Straßmann, the short commentary on the BGB, which was henceforth named “Beck’scher Kurzkommentar BGB” (Beck’s Short Commentary BGB), turned out to be especially profitable and gained a substantial market share.
+The purchase turned out to be highly profitable for Mr. Beck, who, through the acquisition of “Liebmann’s Short Commentary”, could significantly bolster his previously struggling portfolio of legal commentaries.
+Although this cannot be solely attributed to the purchase of Liebmann’s publishing company, the balance sheet totals doubled between 1933 and 1945 and net profit climbed by more than thirtyfive per cent.
+Written by Loening/Basch/Straßmann, the civil code commentary, which was henceforth named “Beck’scher Kurzkommentar BGB” (Beck’s Short Commentary to the German civil code), turned out to be especially profitable, gaining substantial market shares.

-After stabilizing its rule, the fascist regime increasingly tightened its anti-Semitic policies.
-As early as 1933 Jews were expelled from the judicial service and in the years 1935 and 1936 the so-called Nuremberg Laws came into force.
-On October 3rd and 4th, Carl Schmitt, Theodor Maunz and other university professors of the NS-Rechtswahrerbund (“Association of the Preservers of Law”) hosted a decidedly anti-Semitic, now infamous convention on “Judaism and Law” in Berlin.
-Since Otto Loening and James Basch were Jews and since the Nazis suspected Ernst Straßmann of being “half-Jewish”, the publishing house C.H.
-Beck no longer felt capable to continue the Short Commentary on the BGB with the existing trio of authors.
-Thus, new authors were recruited, most of whom judges of the Court of Appeal (Kammergericht) in Berlin.
-Gustav Wilke, undersecretary in the Reich Ministry of Justice, was appointed as new editor.
-Wilke led the complete overhaul of the commentary according to the National Socialist zeitgeist und was designated as the product’s eponym.
+After stabilizing its rule, the fascist regime increasingly tightened its anti-semitic policies.
+As early as 1933, Jews were expelled from judicial service and in 1935 and 1936 the so-called “Nuremberg Laws” came into force.
+On October 3rd and 4th, Carl Schmitt, Theodor Maunz and other university professors of the “NS-Rechtswahrerbund” (“Association of the Preservers of the Laws of the National Socialists”) hosted a decidedly anti-semitic, now infamous convention on “Judaism and Law” in Berlin.
+Since Otto Loening and James Basch were Jews and since the Nazis suspected Ernst Straßmann of being “half-jewish”, the publishing house C.H.
+Beck felt the need to end the cooperation with short commentary’s previous trio of authors.
+Thus, new authors were recruited, most of whom were judges at the Court of Appeal (Kammergericht) in Berlin.
+Gustav Wilke, undersecretary in the Reich Ministry of Justice, was appointed new editor.
+Wilke led the complete overhaul of the commentary according to the National Socialist zeitgeist und was intended to be the product’s new eponym.
 However, shortly before the publication of the “Wilke”, in May 1938, Wilke died in a car accident.
 C.H.
-Beck now was faced with the challenge of finding a short-term replacement for its deceased editor – the choice was Otto Palandt.
+Beck now had to find a short-term replacement for its deceased editor – which was when they turned to Otto Palandt.

 II.
 Who was Otto Palandt?

-In any case, Palandt now has a late, but all the more successful career: On May 1st 1933 – his 56th birthday – Palandt becomes a member of the NSDAP, and in the same year he was appointed Vice President and then President of the Prussian examination board for legal students (Reichsjustizprüfungsamt).
-In 1934, he was promoted to President of the Reich’s examination board for legal students: Otto Palandt was now officially in charge for the education of lawyers in the whole Third Reich.
+In any case, Palandt then had a late, but all the more successful career himself: On May 1st 1933, his 56th birthday, Palandt became a member of the NSDAP and, in the same year, was appointed vice president and then president of the Prussian examination board for legal students (“Reichsjustizprüfungsamt”).
+In 1934, he was promoted to President of the Reich’s examination board for legal students; Otto Palandt was now officially in charge of the educational system of all law students and clerks in the Third Reich.

 – The National Socialist ideology became – as a basic subject – part of legal studies.
 Programmatically, § 5 (2) RJAO stated:

-With a similar thrust, the “Directive for the Studies of Law”, promulgated in 1935, specified:
+– With a similar thrust, the “Directive for the Studies of Law”, promulgated in 1935, specified:

 “The German jurisprudence must become National Socialist.
 National Socialism is not a lip service, but a weltanschauung. (…) Whoever is National Socialist in his heart, does not talk much about it, but acts upon it.”

-– During the last two months prior to the Second State Exam, legal clerks had to complete a “Lagerdienst” (work camp service) in the community camp “Hanns Kerrl” near Jüterbog in Brandenburg.
+– During the last two months prior to the second state exam, legal clerks had to complete a “Lagerdienst” (work camp service) in the community camp “Hanns Kerrl” near Jüterbog in Brandenburg.
 Sebastian Haffner impressively described the daily routine in this camp in his famous book “Defying Hitler: A Memoir”, in which he referred to the camp as “Third Reich in a nutshell”.

 following articles in newspapers and journals dealt with Otto Liebmann, Otto

 - Janwillem van de Loo (member of our Initiative), Renaming the Palandt – A contribution to

 - Janwillem van de Loo (member of our initiative), Better Liebmann – Why the „Palandt“ must be renamed, in: Karriere im Recht – Stud.Jur 02/2017